 Before you think you’ve accidentally wandered onto an astronomy blog, there is an investing lesson in my celestial musings.
-Just like you can’t make out the shape of a galaxy unless you can view it from a distance, you can’t know whether you’re in a secular bear or bull market until after it’s over.
-That’s why it’s frustrating to keep reading that we’re in a secular bear market that began in 2000, most recently in the Financial Post this week.
+Just like you can’t make out the shape of a galaxy unless you can view it from a distance, you can’t identify a long-term pattern until after it’s over.
+That’s why it’s frustrating to keep reading that we’re in a “secular bear market” that began in 2000, most recently in the Financial Post this week.
 The fact is, we don’t know what kind of long-term market trend we’re in because, like an astronomer gazing out at the Milky Way, we’re looking at it from the inside.

 What is a secular trend?

 Let’s clarify some terminology before we go further.
 A secular bear or bull market is a prolonged trend of falling or rising stock prices, lasting about five to 20 years, though there’s no strict definition.
 Within a secular trend, there may be a number of shorter cyclical bear and bull markets.

 According to Crestmont Research—the firm that’s leading the “we’re in a secular bear market” refrain—there were eight prolonged trends between 1901 and 1999.
 A ninth (the fifth secular bear) began in 2000.
 I have no argument with that start date.
 The problem is, we don’t whether the trend is over yet.